Aylesford Priory: Sculpture

-Adam Kossowski was born in Poland in 1943, and studied in the Cracow and Warsaw.
-Academies of Art.
+Adam Kossowski was born in Poland in 1943, and studied in the Jan Matejko Academy of Fine Arts, Cracow and Academy of Fine Arts in Warsaw.
 He began work at Aylesford in 1950.
-Kossowski's first major commission was from Fr.
-Malachy Lynch, who was Prior at Aylesford: the seven-panel History of the Carmelites of Aylesford in tempera.
+Kossowski's first major commission was by Fr.
+Malachy Lynch, then prior at Aylesford, to produce the seven-panel History of the Carmelites of Aylesford in tempera.

-His first large ceramic project, a Rosary Way, was an Aylesford commission.
+Kossowski's first large ceramic project, a Rosary Way, was an Aylesford commission.
 When Kossowski suggested that he may not be "the man who should do that", Fr.
-Malachy replied, "Adam, I am sure Our Lady has sent you here for that purpose."
+Malachy replied, "Adam, I am sure Our Lady has sent you here for that purpose.
 When the Rosary Way was successfully completed, Kossowski received "the biggest ceramic commission that I ever had till then", The Vision of St. Simon Stock.

 Kossowski's creative relationship with the Aylesford Carmelites lasted from 1950 to 1972, and he created for them approximately one hundred distinct pieces of art "in ceramic, tempera and oil painting, mosaic, wrought iron, and stained glass."

-Stained Glass Windows
+Stained glass windows

 Moira Forsyth was one of the outstanding stained glass artists of the last century.
 The Flos Carmeli window was a personal gift of the artist, given to celebrate her reception into the Catholic Church in the Cloister Chapel on the Feast of Our Lady's birthday, 1957.
 The "Flos Carmeli" (Flower of Carmel) is the first line of a hymn that Carmelites sing to Our Lady.

 Dom Charles Norris is responsible for the windows in the Relic Chapel.
 The windows in the side chapel were designed by Norris.
-Norris used a style of stained glass called ‘dalles de verre’ in which ‘tiles’ of coloured glass are chipped into shape and laid, mosaic-fashion, in a matrix of resin.
+Norris used a style of stained glass called 'dalles de verre' in which 'tiles' of coloured glass are chipped into shape and laid, mosaic-fashion, in a matrix of resin.

 Adam Kossawski designed the windows in the body of the chapel.

 Hartley Wood Glass of Sunderland, made a number of windows: the diamond-designed windows in the Choir Chapel; the tribune of the Relic Chapel and St. Joseph's Chapel; the Spring of Faith windows in St. Anne's Chapel and the gold, brown and orange tinted windows in the old Convent Chapel.

 Shrine

 Adrian Gilbert Scott, the architect of the Shrine, was a member of the family who have been described as "the family who built Gothic Britain".
 His older brother was Giles Gilbert Scott and their father was George Gilbert Scott Jr.

-The medieval building comprises the Prior's Hall; two walks of the Cloisters; the Cloister Chapel and the Courtyard with the Pilgrims’ Hall, which stands beside the River Medway.
+The medieval building comprises the Prior's Hall; two walks of the Cloisters; the Cloister Chapel and the Courtyard with the Pilgrims' Hall, which stands beside the River Medway.

 Behind the Shrine is the Rosary Way, which is near the Peace Garden.